 In this arena, designing can take on a new role and meaning.
 Design here is no longer just the domain of professionals possessing specific knowledge about design, solving problems on behalf of other people.
 Most DESIAP 2015 speakers were not trained in traditional disciplines of design.
 Designing can also be performed by non-design experts who have local knowledge, social relationships and specific entrepreneurial competencies.
 Designing here becomes a catalyst to enable people to draw on their latent resources and creativity to co-design, co-create and co-make new ways to address the challenges they face.

 Insights, too many to summarise and capture, were shared during this event.
-Some of these can be seen in the resources page (still to come).
 Common elements was an absolute commitment to create conditions for people’s well-being where human-centred approaches enabled a way to see the world from diverse perspectives.
 Various strategies, both intentional and serendipitous, were shared that helped to foster trust, collaboration and relationships in order to bridge boundaries and connect to human, social, cultural and economic resources.
 These were expressed as paramount to disrupt hierarchy, boundaries and social norms, and to bring people along in transitioning to alternative ways to live, work, study and play.

 Again, design was acknowledged as a valuable skill in making intangible phenomena more tangible and fostering spaces that helped others to understand and engage in.
 However, other human dimensions such as empathy, generosity, patience, humility, curiosity and openness was also seen as valuable when engaging in social change.